billsix/cprogrammingbook/doc/03-ControlFlow.rst

 one label.

-The expression controlling the switch can be of any of the integral types.
-Old C used to insist on only int here, and some compilers would forcibly truncate longer types, giving rise on rare occasions to some very obscure bugs.
+The expression controlling the switch can be of any of the integral types. pre-C89 used to insist on only int here, and some compilers would forcibly truncate longer types, giving rise on rare occasions to some very obscure bugs.